How to trade the EUR/USD forex pair

 Why does the EUR/USD forex pair matter?

 The EUR/USD is the most traded of all forex pairs in the world.
-That’s largely because it is the two biggest western economies trading against one another.
+That’s largely because it is the two of the biggest western economies trading against one another.
 One of the key differentiators between the value of the Euro and the US dollar is their respective interest rates.
 The rates set by the European Central Bank (ECB) and the Federal Reserve can play an influential role.
 Meanwhile, any issues affecting EU nations, such as the past debt crises in Italy and Greece, did much to destabilise and weaken the EUR/USD, with the dollar strengthening fast against the Euro.

 The risks of trading EUR/USD